openSUSE/news-o-o/_posts/2010-12-05-opensuse-weekly-news-issue-152.markdown

 event I attended a long while ago.
 Even though it's not the biggest event in France, for some reason, all the usual suspects from the french-speaking free software community is coming.
-So a good place to be to catch up with various people (Alexandre, Didier, FrÃ©dÃ©ricP, Michael from the GNOME-FR conspiracycommunity, as well as our friends from Mageia, and more). (â€¦)</blockquote>
+So a good place to be to catch up with various people (Alexandre, Didier, FrédéricP, Michael from the GNOME-FR conspiracycommunity, as well as our friends from Mageia, and more). (…)</blockquote>